meinbaumm/spider/README.md

-# web-search
+# Spider

-@eb search tool for your favourite sites
+Spider is a tool for web search on your favorite sites.